oSharpey/cyber-obsidian/year-3/lltcs/CW1.md

 ## 12152021_17_59_52.ps1
 - loads the ms457.exe into memory
 - changes a byte at 0x3c to 0xd0
+	- Changes the location of the PE header
+	- Anti-debugging techniuew
 - Writes the new file to appdata
 - Deletes original file
 - runs new malware file